 - Graded strengthening exercise

 - Lymphatic management includes positional drainage, manual lymphatic drainage and educational advice

 - Endurance exercise prescription plan and lifestyle advice

 - Goal setting according to lifestyle needs

-Breast cancer patients or post-cancer patients may start the programme anytime after the surgeon or medical specialist considers it safe to proceed.
-Depending on the individual condition and current treatment regime, the treatment plan is adjusted accordingly with advice from your specialist.
+Breast cancer patients or post-cancer patients may start the programme anytime after their surgeon or medical specialist considers it safe to proceed.
+The treatment plan will be adjusted according to their individual condition, current treatment regimen, and advice from their specialist.
 As a norm, this treatment programme may be conducted for a duration of 4 to 6 weeks with the frequency of one or two visits per week, or up to a few months depending on individual progress.